EmmaEwert/gameboy/scanlines/README.md

 immediate byte and a register value, as well as one extra pure immediate colour, and an immediate `gggrrrrr` part of one more colour.

+Furthermore, registers h and l implicitly contain the values `%11111111` and `%01101001`, respectively.

-This gives us 31½ new, somewhat controllable colours per scanline: 4'536 colours on screen.
+Not using h or l, this gives us 31½ new, somewhat controllable colours per
+scanline: 4'536 colours on screen.

 The Game Boy Color mixes the current and last frame, though.
 By changing the colours displayed each frame, this can drastically increase the number of